saurav-dhait/ML-CA/README.md

 ---

 ## Conclusion
-While YOLOv11s generally outperforms YOLOv12s in this validation, the choice may depend on the specific use case—if higher precision and recall are essential, YOLOv11s is preferable.
-If speed is a critical factor, YOLOv11s also has an edge here.
+While YOLOv11s is better than YOLOv12s in this experiment, the choice may depend on the specific use case if higher precision and recall are essential, YOLOv11s is better.
+If speed is more important factor, YOLOv11s also has an edge here.

 1. YOLOv11s shows significantly higher overall precision, recall, and mAP scores compared to YOLOv12s, indicating it performs better across most metrics.